Q&A: Designer Rachel Roy learned to bend so she will not break

-NEW YORK, Dec 5 (Reuters) - Going from a California teen working in a clothing store to making dresses for Michelle Obama has been quite the trajectory for fashion designer Rachel Roy.
+NEW YORK (Reuters) - Going from a California teen working in a clothing store to making dresses for Michelle Obama has been quite the trajectory for fashion designer Rachel Roy.

 Roy, 43, launched her self-titled brand in 2004 after working as creative director of Rocawear, where she met and married the line’s cofounder Damon Dash, whom she divorced in 2009.
 She was inducted into the Council of Fashion Designers of America in 2007, formed a joint venture with Jones Apparel Group in 2008 and has been selling an affordable line of sportswear, shoes and accessories under her label at Macy’s since 2009.